 However, many of these proteins are considered an incomplete protein source because they do not contain all nine essential amino acids.

-As we said before, soy is passing out of the limelight, but soy-free organic plant proteins like organic brown rice protein and hemp protein are rising in popularity; they can provide comparable amounts of protein compared to whey, and can do it in a sustainable way.
+As we said before, soy is passing out of the limelight, but soy-free organic plant proteins like organic brown rice protein are rising in popularity; they can provide comparable amounts of protein compared to whey, and can do it in a sustainable way.

 Plus, each dairy-free scoop can come in the same yummy flavors as whey proteins like chocolate, vanilla, or chocolate peanut butter.
 This means you can get your pre-workout grams of protein in the smoothies that you already make at home with the right USDA organic, non-GMO, vegan protein.